 If you own an online store, you’ve probably noticed that a large percentage of visitors leave without completing a purchase.
 Unfortunately, this is very common in ecommerce.
 But this doesn’t mean you can’t do anything about it.

 One proven tool to help you tackle the abandonment issue is exit-intent popups.
 For example, if a customer is leaving after adding a product to the cart, you can remind them about it and offer a discount 👇

 According to our data, popups like this one can save up to 13.5% of carts from abandonment.

 Alternatively, you can display an exit-intent popup to invite your store visitors to join your newsletter and offer a coupon for next time 👇

-In this case, you’ll also be able to send follow-up emails and encourage subscribers to come back to your store.
+In this case, you’ll also be able to send follow-up email automations and encourage subscribers to come back to your store.

-There is a lot you can do with exit-intent popups on Shopify, and in the guide below, we’ll show you how to add one to your website within a few minutes – using the Getsitecontrol app.
+There is a lot you can do with exit-intent popups on Shopify.
+In the guide below, we’ll show you how to add one to your website within a few minutes – using the Getsitecontrol app.

-You’ll be able to decide where to display the popup, customize its design, and craft a follow-up email.
+You’ll be able to decide where to display the popup, customize its design, and craft a follow-up email automation.

 Let’s get started!